Creators, political leaders and key industry players convene at World Copyright Summit in Brussels, June 7-8, 2011

 - Where do creators fit into this new eco-system?

-The Summit provided the ideal platform to discuss the issues in a forward-thinking way with all the stakeholders represented.
-Views from a wide variety of perspectives, especially those of creators who are also campaigners provided a view from the coal face due to the nature of CISAC’s membership, which includes authors’ societies and guilds active in all creative fields – music, audio-visual, literary, and visual arts.
+The Summit provided the platform to discuss the issues in a forward-thinking way.
+It brought together views from a wide variety of perspectives, especially those of the creatives at the heart of the industry.
+The International Confederation of Authors and Composers Societies (CISAC) includes authors’ societies and guilds active in all creative fields: music, audio-visual, literary and the visual arts.

-Taking place in Brussels -Square Brussels Meeting Centre- the capital of the European Union, the 2011 Summit will have a strong European flavour.
-The slogan for the World Copyright Summit, “Creating value in the digital economy”, reflected the three main themes addressed during the two-day conference:
+The 2011 Summit takes place in the heart of the European Union and has a strong European flavour.
+The slogan for the World Copyright Summit, “Creating value in the digital economy” reflected the three main themes addressed during the two-day conference:

 -Create: The global eco-system for creators and creative industries